MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 On the Pay step, you should be able to perform a payment using test cards available on Stripe's website.

-A successful payment shows the confirmation with the amount paid and a transaction ID returned from the Payment provider.
+A successful payment shows the confirmation with the amount paid and a transaction ID returned from the payment provider.

 > [!NOTE]
 > Please disable back-button from Step settings if you do not wish to allow users to go to the previous step from the payment step.